-The time for trick-or-treating is upon on.
+The time for trick-or-treating (in some form, virus-permitting) is upon on.
 Whether you’re escorting little kids around town or stockpiling candy in anticipation of your doorbell ringing non-stop, there’s a new trend you might be curious about.

 Since its inception in Tennessee a few years ago, the teal-colored pumpkin has been making appearances outside houses in U.S.